Is your work generating interest and excitement?

 It’s time to raise the communication bar.

-Setting a higher standard starts with an educational seminar introducing your team to topics such as the key components of effective science communications, common communication mistakes researchers make, and charting basics.
+Setting a higher standard starts with an educational seminar introducing your team to topics such as the key components of effective scientific communications, common communication mistakes researchers make, and charting basics.
 In one to two hours, we will inspire your team to think about their communications differently.

 Key themes include: